Nuagada Block

 Nuagada is a village and Community Development Block in the Gajapati District of Odisha state in India.
 The Block comes under the administrative control of Serango and R.Udayagiri Police station.

 Mohana (Odisha Vidhan Sabha constituency) (Sl.
 No.: 136) is its Vidhan Sabha constituency.
 This constituency includes Mohana block, R.Udayagiri block, Nuagada block and Rayagada block.

 Overview

-Nuagada Tehsil commenced functioning on 1st April 2011, following its bifurcation from the erstwhile R. Udayagiri Tehsil.
-The headquarters of the Tehsil is located at Nuagada village.
+Nuagada Tehsil commenced operations on 1 April 2011, following its administrative bifurcation from the erstwhile R. Udayagiri Tehsil.
+The administrative headquarters of the tehsil is located in Nuagada village.

-The Tehsil comprises 7 Revenue Inspector (RI) circles, 19 Gram Panchayats, and 175 villages, covering a total geographical area of 463.89 square kilometers.
-It is bounded by R. Udayagiri, Rayagada, and Mohana Tehsils, as well as Rayagada district.
-Approximately 70% of the total land area consists of hilly and highland terrain.
+The tehsil comprises seven Revenue Inspector (RI) circles, 19 Gram Panchayats, and 175 villages, encompassing a total geographical area of 463.89 sqkm.
+It is geographically bounded by the R. Udayagiri, Rayagada, and Mohana tehsils, as well as the adjacent Rayagada district.
+Hilly and highland terrain accounts for approximately 70% of the total land area within the tehsil.

-As per the 2011 Census, the total population of Nuagada Tehsil was 54,696, of which 26,684 were males and 28,012 were females.
-The population included 228 Scheduled Caste (SC) members and 42,145 Scheduled Tribe (ST) members.
-The Tehsil comprises 174 revenue villages in total.
+According to the 2011 Census of India, Nuagada Tehsil had a total population of 54,696, consisting of 26,684 males and 28,012 females.
+The demographic composition included 228 members of the Scheduled Castes and 42,145 members of the Scheduled Tribes.
+The jurisdictional limits of the tehsil contain 174 revenue villages in total.

+Climate

+Nuagada block features a tropical monsoon climate heavily influenced by its higher-altitude terrain within the Eastern Ghats, experiencing cooler winters and slightly lower average summer maximums than the coastal plains of southern Odisha.